 - Parodied in Ansem Retort.

-We've faced worse than this.
+Axel: We've faced worse than this.
 Remember when Disneyworld was destroyed?
-Marluxia:

-Well, what about that plane that got hijacked?
-Marluxia
+Axel: Well, what about that plane that got hijacked?

-Okay, but there was that corrupt government.
-Marluxia:
+Axel: Okay, but there was that corrupt government.

-- The Cinema Snob In his review for The Zookeeper, Jerrid blasts Jake for not showing up, thus forcing Jerrid to watch the movie.
+- During the Midnight Screenings for The Zookeeper, Jerrid blasts Jake for not showing up, thus forcing Jerrid to watch the movie.
 In the recent Harry Potter movie, Jake says the reason he didn't show up was because he had a huge family emergency.
 The audience also probably thought Jake was dipping out so it gets the audience with a Jerkass Realization, along with Jerrid's.

 - The Ren & Stimpy Show, "Stimpy's Fan Club": Ren becomes jealous of Stimpy getting all the fan mail, so when he finally gets one, he reads it to Stimpy to rub it in his face (even literally rubbing the letter in his face), all the while adding comments on how Stimpy is finished and how he is now the most loved.
 Then he gets to the end and realizes the letter is from Stimpy himself.
 Ren, you're a jerkass...and to drive the point home, he briefly turns into a person's ass.